pra33g/PDFBookmark/README.md

 Using outline/bookmarks is the conventional way of navigating a pdf document.
 Otherwise the navigation becomes too cumbersome.
 No simple open source ways exist currently for adding bookmarks/ contents to a pdf document.

-PDFBookmark is a tool to allow adding bookmarks/outline to a pdf file that lacks it with minimum hassle.
+<strong>PDFBookmark</strong> is a tool to allow adding bookmarks/outline to a pdf file that lacks it with minimum hassle.

 <h3>The Problem</h3>
 Almost all options directly or indirectly rely on Adobe Acrobat for doing this.
 Even the open source software suits like LibreOffice, OpenOffice etc don’t have a solution for this.